-A project oriented class where the student will build a software system on their own using software engineering processes.
-Topics include software tools, software teams, and software engineering.
+A project oriented class where the student will use artificial intelligence principles, knowledge, skills, and technologies to solve a problem on their own.
+Topics include machine learning and related technologies, artificial intelligence and software development processes.

 5901 PRACTICUM FOR COMPUTER SCIENCE